Gupta5804/NATIG/README.md

 # Go back to your project's root directory
 cd ..
 After this step, your local project folder will contain ns-3-dev/ and PUSH/.3.
 Build the Docker ImageThis command builds the Docker image using the provided Dockerfile.
 This process will take a very long time as it compiles GCC, CMake, HELICS, and other dependencies.
 This is a one-time setup.docker build --network=host -f Dockerfile -t pnnl/natig:natigbase --no-cache .
-(Note: Ensure you have made the Dockerfile edit from our previous conversation to install GridLAB-D to /usr/local).4.
+Note: Ensure you have made the Dockerfile edit from our previous conversation to install GridLAB-D to /usr/local.4.
 Run the Docker ContainerUse the provided script to run the container.
 It correctly sets up the bind mount, linking your current directory to /rd2c inside the container.# Stop and remove any old container to avoid conflicts docker stop natigbase_container docker rm natigbase_container